Sunnystaste/Sunnystaste/README.md

 1. Post-processing Multi-SLAM algorithm
 2. Real-time reconstruction for L2PRO/K1 and subsequent products

 &nbsp; I am also an active open-source contributor, I will open source my work as much as possible so that more researchers can benefit from it.
-(The premise is that the company allows it.)
+(The premise is that the XGRIDS allows it.)

 [![Readme Card](https://github-readme-stats.vercel.app/api/pin/?username=uestc-icsp&repo=VoxelMapPlus_Public)](https://github.com/uestc-icsp/VoxelMapPlus_Public)